odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 To inform the browser where to find the assets (js, css, images) we add a `<base>` tag inside the `<head>` element of the document.
 The `<base>` tag specifies the base URL for all relative URLs in a document.
-In this case we use `<base>` tag and add the basePath to the `href` attribute.
+In this case we put the `$basePath` into the base `href` attribute.

-Create a new layout file: `templates/layput.php` and copy/paste this content:
+Create a new layout file: `templates/layout.php` and copy/paste this content:

 **Example:**